craicoverflow/craicoverflow.github.io/_posts/2018-06-17-a-month-in-india-agra.md

 <img src="/assets/india/IMG_20180208_073224.jpg" class="post-image post-image-1">
 _What a sight: the sun rising from behind the Taj Mahal_

 We parted ways with our guide after our tour was complete.
 If you have the money hiring a guide is a good idea, as you will learn some things you may not have known about this iconic place without deep research.
-Be sure to only hire an approved guide who exhibits their identity cards.
+Be sure to only hire an approved guide who show their official identity cards.

 <img src="/assets/india/IMG_20180208_075610-01.jpeg" class="post-image post-image-1">
 _Our tour guide knew all the best places to take photos_